geertjanw/ojet-training/README.md

 npm install -g @oracle/ojet-cli
 ```

-2. Run the following to check installation succeeded:
+2. Run the following to check installation succeeded and to see the available commands:

 ```js #button { border: none; }
 ojet help